 Planning Your Day Before The Race

 Many folks will be traveling into New York City specifically for the race.
 If you are like many of these folks, you might be getting to New York on Thursday, Friday or even Saturday.
 If you are lucky enough to get in Thursday or Friday, do your moving around the city those days.
-Saturday is March 17th, also known as St. Patrick’s Day!
-Manhattan is full of parade goers and party goers looking to seek a celebration or two in honor of the famous Irishman!
+The St. Patrick’s Day Parade will be held on Saturday March 16th because St Patricks Day falls on a Sunday this year.
+The Catholic Church will not allow the parade to occur on a Sunday so the parade will be on Saturday instead!
+With that said, Manhattan is full of parade goers and party goers looking to seek a celebration or two in honor of the famous Irishman!
 The festivities always seem to end up in an abundance of alcohol being consumed so if you had your heart set on going to a restaurant or bar in Manhattan on this Saturday, just know that it may full of festive party goers enjoying St. Patricks’s Day.
 Further, getting around town may be tough on the day before the race as the parade route goes right up 5th avenue, smack dab in the middle of Manhattan.
 As I mentioned, plan your day on Saturday accordingly to work around the St. Patrick’s Day congestion.